Understanding Bloom’s Taxonomy

 Analyzing asks you to take something apart as a way of understanding it.
 Analyzing involves showing how your object of study works or how its parts are related or how it is similar to or different from something else.
 As with applying, analyzing is often done in writing assignments because instructors are looking for explanation (e.g., explain the differences between the original version of Bloom’s taxonomy and the revised version).

-Evaluating asks you to make a judgment based on some kind of criteria.
+Evaluating asks you to make a judgement based on some kind of criteria.
 Because you have to explain why you believe something is good/bad or better/worse, evaluating is often done in writing (e.g., explain which version of Bloom’s taxonomy is more effective and why).

 Creating asks you to make something new.
 What you make and whether you create it in writing depends heavily on your discipline.
 Painting a self-portrait, for example, would not be done in writing, though a professor might ask you to write about your experiences.
 While designing a biology experiment would be done with some writing, you’d focus more on the hypothesis, data gathering methods, and calculations—though, you would almost certainly be expected to write up the results.
 However, some creating is done entirely in writing (e.g., create a handout explaining Bloom’s taxonomy to other education students).